Build process¶

 Note

-- checkout
+- system_dependencies:

 apt

-packages.At this point, build.tools can be used to define a language version, and build.apt_packages to define
+packages.build.tools can be used to define a language version, and build.apt_packages to define

 apt

-packages.- create_environment
+packages.- create_environment:

-- install
+- install:

 If the project has extra Python requirements, python.install can be used to specify them.